Denver Nuggets Logo

 Denver Nuggets Logo 1982-1993

-In 1982, the most colorful new logo in the history of the club was approved.
-It is a semicircle with rainbow lines and houses of multicolored squares set against the backdrop of snow-white mountains.
-The logo represents the horizon of the so-called “rainbow city”.
-It was the artists who conveyed a variety of gems.
-At the bottom, there is an inscription “Denver Nuggets,” stylized as an ornament.
+In 1982, the club’s most colorful new logo was approved.
+It features a semicircle with rainbow lines and houses made of multicolored squares against a backdrop of snow-white mountains.
+The logo represents the horizon of the so-called “rainbow city.”
+Artists conveyed the diversity of gems.
+Below is the inscription “Denver Nuggets,” stylized as an ornament.

 1994 – 2003